Glossary of Neurodivergent Therapy Lingo

 1. Individuals with Trauma: Past traumatic experiences can affect how our brains regulate our emotions.

-2. Neurodivergent Individuals: Conditions like ADHD, autism, and others can influence emotional responses.
+2. Neurodivergent Individuals: ADHD, autism, sensory processing, etc. can influence emotional responses.

 3. People with Other Mental Health Struggles: Mental health challenges can exhaust our emotional response abilities.

-4. Children: Developing emotional regulation skills is a process for young people, and is limited to their age-appropriate brain development.
+4. Children: The youngest brains don’t have the ability to develop emotional regulation skills, and even as their brains develop, it is a process for young people - again, always limited to their age-appropriate (and own, personal, unique) brain development.

 5. Those Under High Stress: Financial difficulties, disabilities, social pressures, racial biases, social inequity, and family stress can all contribute to emotional dysregulation (that society then punishes people for 🤦, perpetuating the chronic stress).